- Posted by Marie Murphy

 - data centric businesses, data protection myths, good data practice, privacy by design, Staff awareness

 We can’t do that.
 Data Protection law won’t allow us to do that.

-click here buy prednisone cheap Its Monday.
+buy generic Lyrica online my review here Its Monday.
 Someone said something that I profoundly disagree with and I am off on my high-horse for a ride around the argument!
 Let’s hope the rain stays off while I write all this down!

 What sparked all this off…

 Well, an engineer developing some super smart IoT technology said “We would like to do that but we can’t do that because of data protection law”.
 It doesn’t matter what “that” is.
 Here is an argument begging to be pulled apart and examined until the truth emerges.

 So Engineer, either you are getting some very bad advice or you haven’t fully thought through the argument.
 Unless what you are proposing is illegal, I don’t believe there is such thing as “we can’t do that because of data protection law”.

 You might not be able to do “that” in exactly the way you propose because you need to consider some aspects of data protection law in your implementation.
 You may not be able to do “that” because it’s so intrusive on privacy that customers won’t buy it.
 It might not be a good idea to do “that” because you are not able to properly secure the data you are collecting on the device and that could be potentially harmful to the people who own the data.

 Is it illegal?
 Maybe the implementation is flawed?
 Is it impossible to secure?
 Might your potential customers not like it?
 These are all good reasons not to do “that”.
 Data protection law requires that you examine “that” but what you are addressing is not data protection law per se, it’s the underlying flaw that is causing “that” not to be a good idea in the first place.